bahaa-kallas/MultimediaCourse/README.md

 # Multimedia Systems(ITEN3304)
 As part of the course ITEN3304 at UOK (University of Kalamoon).
-We have been asked to create an application on any platform using any programming language to apply the theortical concepts that has been taught taught during the course
+We have been asked to create an application on any platform using any programming language to apply the theortical concepts that has been taught during the course

 ## The Course Covers:
 - Image processing basic algorithms